georgekinnear/cj-meta-analysis/03-reliability-measures.md

 ### Split-halves vs EloChoice

-    ## Warning: The following aesthetics were dropped during statistical transformation: label
-    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-    ##   the data.
-    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-    ##   variable into a factor?

     ## Warning: ggrepel: 29 unlabeled data points (too many overlaps).
 Consider
     ## increasing max.overlaps

 ![](figs-web/03-reliability-measures/splithalves-vs-elo-1.png)<!-- -->

 ### Split-halves vs EloChoice `N_CR` \>= 10

-    ## Warning: The following aesthetics were dropped during statistical transformation: label
-    ## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-    ##   the data.
-    ## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-    ##   variable into a factor?

     ## Warning: ggrepel: 6 unlabeled data points (too many overlaps).
 Consider
     ## increasing max.overlaps